rh-mobb/documentation/docs/aro/frontdoor/README.md

    ```

 1. Log into your openshift cluster
-   > Before you deploy your application, you will need to be connected to a private network that has access to a the cluster.
+   > Before you deploy your application, you will need to be connected to a private network that has access to the cluster.

-   A great way to establish this connectity with with a VPN connection.
+   A great way to establish this connectity is with a VPN connection.
 Follow this [guide](../vpn/README.md) to setup a VPN connection with your Azure account.

    ```bash
    kubeadmin_password=$(az aro list-credentials --name $AROCLUSTER --resource-group $ARORG --query kubeadminPassword --output tsv)